Gerglamesh/Web-Backend-GruppD/Documentation/ContinuousDocumentation/Standups/StandUp.md

 *

-What will Irvin do today
+What will Oscar K do today

 *